Kaysims/Grip-Club/README.md

 </details><br />

 2. Google dev tools flagged "Display images with incorrect aspect ratio" this was concerning the images on the Classes page.
 My understanding was that I could add a width and height to the HTML page instead of the CSS and this would fix the error.
-This was not an option for this project as it affected the responsiveness of the images.
-The second option was to use an image CDN, which should help with optimising, transforming and delivery of images.
+However, this was not an option for this project as it affected the responsiveness of the images.
+The second option was to use an image CDN, which should help optimise, transform and deliver images.
 I will look into how to use CDN in the future.

 <details><summary><b>Aspect-ratio Images Unfixed Bug</b></summary>